-1.1.Foreword
+1.1.
+Foreword

-This manual applies to all variants of the SU640CSX camera.
+This manual applies to all variants of the SU320CSX camera.
 These are collectively referred to as the CSX camera.
 Appendix B to this manual contains configuration information that is specific to your camera variant.
-It is included as a separate document on the mini-disc that ships with the camera.
+It is included as a separate document on the mini-disc or media card that ships with the camera.
 The user should become very familiar with the information provided in Appendix B. If you cannot locate Appendix B, please contact SUI for assistance.